 I rarely eat an “American breakfast” but on very rare occasions when traveling, I have very little choice when presented with “complimentary breakfast” at hotels.

 During a recent travel, I found myself in such a situation.
-I see people making pancakes from an automatic pancake machine.
+I see hotel guests making pancakes from an automatic pancake machine.
 Wow, you just press a button to indicate how many pancakes you want, and voila!
-You have your pancake spit out from the machine like a photocopier within minutes.
+You have your pancake spit out from the machine like a photocopier, within minutes.

 I heard a lady asking her partner, “Do you want maple syrup on your pancakes?”
 I glanced over and saw her pouring Aunt Jemima over her pancakes.
 Wait, did she say “maple syrup”?